jensenja/graphite-snmp-collector/README.md

 ## How The Scripts Work: 100-foot View ##

-At a 100-foot view, the only (well, not technically only, see comments below on Graphite metric paths) thing you need to have this start working is a YAML document that is formatted with device hostnames as hash keys, and the values being another hash that contains a management interface IP address, as well as a SNMP community string.
+At a 100-foot view, the only (well, not technically only, see comments on Graphite metric paths in the Caveats section) thing you need to have this start working is a YAML document that is formatted with device hostnames as hash keys, and the values being another hash that contains a management interface IP address, as well as a SNMP community string.
 Exactly like so:

     ---
     zeus: {mgmt: 10.9.2.14, snmp: public}